dartoos-dev/json_cache/README.md

-your test case may stall due to a [deadlock](https://en.wikipedia.org/wiki/Deadlock) caused by a [race condition](https://stackoverflow.com/questions/34510/what-is-a-race-condition) as there might be multiple `Futures` trying to access the same resources.
+your test case may stall due to a [deadlock](https://en.wikipedia.org/wiki/Deadlock) caused by a [race condition](https://stackoverflow.com/questions/34510/what-is-a-race-condition) as there might be multiple `Futures` trying to access the same resources at the same time.

 #### Example of Widget Test Code